Persistence of heavy-tailed sample averages: principle of infinitely many big jumps: Introduction

 Additionally, we assume that the $\mathbb{R}^d$-valued random vector ${\bf X}$ satisfies

 With $(\mathbf{X}_i: i=1,...,n)$, we associate the random walk

 for all $k \in \mathbb{N}.$ In this paper, we investigate the behavior of the survival probability

 as $n\rightarrow\infty$, where $A$ is a compact convex set with non-empty interior that does not contain the origin and where $A^\circ$ denotes interior of the set $A$.
 This assumption implies that $P_n >0 $ for every $n$.
-On the other hand, (\ref{alpha}) and the LLN subsequently imply that $P_n\rightarrow 0$ and our aim is to establish its convergence rate.
+On the other hand, (\ref{zerO}) and the LLN subsequently imply that $P_n\rightarrow 0$ and our aim is to establish its convergence rate.

 Our motivation behind this investigation is two-fold.
 First of all, $P_n$ is an example of so-called {\em persistence probability}, that is the probability that sample average {\it `persists'} in the set $A$ for at least $n$ steps.
-It can also be interpreted as the survival function $\prob (\tau_A>n)$ of the first time the sample average $\mathbf{S}_k/k$ exits from the set $A$, or as the probability that the occupation measure of the set $A$ is atleast $n$.
+It can also be interpreted as the survival function $\prob (\tau_A>n)$ of the first time the sample average $\mathbf{S}_k/k$ exits from the set $A$.